Pigman (film): Production

+It is the second directorial venture of Avira Rebecca after Thakarachenda (2007).
+The story of the film was written by N. Prabhakaran in 1994.

 The film had been announced and in pre-production stage for two years, the shoot was further postponed due to other films by lead actor Jayasurya and other members of the cast.
 The film was launched on 1 November 2011.
 Various actors and directors in Malayalam cinema including the director Avira Rebecca, Anoop Menon, Lijo Jose Pellissery and M. Jayachandran lit and attended the ceremonial lamp at the function.
 Shooting commenced on 10 November 2011 and Jayasurya was already set to showcase his skills as a performer in this unusual flick.

 Pigman was announced to be predominantly set in various locations of Thodupuzha, Muvattupuzha and Idukki.